Free Boat Rides in NYC from Kayaks to Sailboats and More

 Pier 96 at 56th Street in Hudson River Park

-The Manhattan Community Boathouse runs reservation-only kayaking at Pier 96 on Saturdays and Sundays.
-Reservations can be made up to two weeks in advance.
-Paddlers under 16 must share a boat with their parent or caregiver.
+The Manhattan Community Boathouse runs kayaking at Pier 96 on Saturdays and Sundays.
+Reservations are not accepted.
+Paddlers under 16 must share a boat with their parent or caregiver, and those up to 18 must be accompanied by a parent.
 You will find lockers to stash items at the Pier 96 changing rooms.

 RELATED: See the Mega Splash Pad in Flushing Meadows Corona Park

 The whole family can kayak at Brooklyn Bridge Park.
-Photo by the Rosalind Muggeridge
+Photo by Rosalind Muggeridge

 2. Brooklyn Bridge Park Boathouse – Dumbo, Brooklyn

-Kayaking is available Wednesday and Thursday evenings; plus Saturdays; Sunday afternoons are reserved for family paddling
+Kayaking is available on Wednesday and Thursday evenings; plus Saturdays; Sunday afternoons are reserved for family paddling

 Memorial Day weekend through August; reservations are required